Robert Throckmorton (courtier): Politics

 Robert Throckmorton may have trained at the Middle Temple, the inn attended by his father.
 At least three of his younger brothers and his own eldest son trained there, but as the heir to extensive estates, he had little need for a career in justice or government.
 He was joined with his father in several stewardships from 1527 and was perhaps the servant of Robert Tyrwhitt, a distant relative by marriage of the Throckmortons, who in 1540 took an inventory of Cromwell's goods at Mortlake.
 He attended the reception of Anne of Cleves.

 With several of his brothers, he took part in the French war of 1544.
-Three years later he was placed on the Warwickshire bench, and in 1553 appointed High Sheriff of Warwickshire.
+Three years later he was placed on the Warwickshire bench, and in 1553 he was appointed High Sheriff of Warwickshire.
 He was also elected as a knight of the shire (MP) for Warwickshire in 1553 and 1555.
 Three of his brothers likewise sat for Parliament, Nicholas as knight of the shire for Northamptonshire.

 Throckmorton's role in the succession crisis of 1553 is unknown, but his standing with Queen Mary is shown by her reputed answer to the news of Edward VI's death sent her by four of his brothers: "If Robert had been there she durst have gaged her life and hazarded the hap."

 In the autumn of 1553, Throckmorton was knighted and appointed constable of Warwick Castle.
 He continued to sit as MP for the shire until 1558, when he resigned in favour of his eldest son, Thomas.